Edward Heron-Allen

-Edward Heron-Allen FRS (born Edward Heron Allen) (17 December 1861 – 28 March 1943) was an English polymath, writer, scientist and Persian scholar who translated the works of Omar Khayyam.
+Edward Heron-Allen FRS (born Edward Heron Allen) (17 December 1861 – 26 March 1943) was an English polymath, writer, scientist and Persian scholar who translated the works of Omar Khayyam.

 Life

 Heron-Allen was born in London, the youngest of four children of George Allen and Catherine Herring.
-He was educated at Elstree and Harrow School from 1876, where he developed an interest in classics, science and music (particularly in violin playing), however he did not attend university.
+He was educated at Elstree and Harrow School from 1876, where he developed an interest in classics, science and music (particularly in violin playing); however, he did not attend university.
 In 1879 he joined the family firm of Allen and Son, solicitors, in Soho, London.
-The practice office was located close to the violin making district and Heron-Allen made the acquaintance of Georges Chanot III, a distinguished violin maker, and learnt how to make violins making some himself.
+The practice office was located close to the violin-making district and Heron-Allen made the acquaintance of Georges Chanot III, a distinguished violin maker, and learned how to make violins making some himself.
 He subsequently produced a book on violin making that was still in print over a hundred years later.

 In 1885 he studied the Turkish language with Garabet Hagopian, the Armenian envoy in London.
 In addition to Hagopian, Heron-Allen sought the guidance of Charles Wells, a Turkish lexicographer.

 He was an expert on the art of chiromancy or palmistry, having read palms and analysed the handwriting of luminaries of the period, he wrote several books on the subject and in 1886 went on a lecture tour of the United States.